skulidropek/mcp-terminal/README.md

 ## Configuration

-The server can be configured to automatically approve certain commands, eliminating the need for explicit user confirmation when `require_user_approval` is set to `true`.
+The server can be configured to automatically approve or deny certain commands based on patterns.

 Configuration is loaded from a JSON file specified with the `--file` command-line argument: